View our EdD Early Childhood specialization completion requirements

 Council on Social Work Education (CSWE)

-Walden University’s Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs are accredited by the Council on Social Work Education (CSWE) Board of Accreditation (BOA).
-Accreditation of a baccalaureate or master’s social work program by the BOA indicates that it meets or exceeds standards of program quality evaluated through a peer review accreditation process.
+Walden University’s Bachelor of Social Work (BSW), Master of Social Work (MSW)z, and Doctor of Social Work (DSW) programs are accredited by the Council on Social Work Education (CSWE) Board of Accreditation (BOA).
+Accreditation of a baccalaureate, master’s, or doctoral social work program by the BOA indicates that it meets or exceeds standards of program quality evaluated through a peer review accreditation process.
 An accredited program has sufficient resources to meet its mission and goals and the BOA has verified that it demonstrates compliance with all sections of the Educational Policy and Accreditation Standards (EPAS).
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.

 EDUCATION